Julia Franzén: Career

 Franzén participated in Robinson 2020, which was broadcast on TV4, where she made it to Day 40 (the final week) before being eliminated.

 In 2021, Franzen was scheduled to be the bachelorette in the Swedish version of The Bachelorette.
 The series will be broadcast on Sjuan.

+In 2025, she has a supporting role in the romantic comedy feature The Dance Club.